thekoushikdurgas/appointment/docs/AXIOS_MIGRATION.md

 ## Overview

-This document describes the migration from fetch-based API calls to Axios with sequential request queue and automatic response caching.
+This document describes the migration from fetch-based API calls to Axios with parallel execution and automatic response caching with fallback storage.

 ## Architecture